k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ## Add the TDM LU Tables to the New LU

-Use either of the following methods to add the TDM LU tables to the new LU:
+Use either one of the following methods to add the TDM LU tables to the new LU:

 ### I. Duplicate the TDM_LIBRARY LU into the New LU